 This theory suggests that being too clean (especially in early life) may prevent the immune system from developing properly, making it more likely to overreact later.

 While not inherited directly, autoimmune diseases often run in families.
-For example, if your mother has thyroid issues, you might be more prone to it.
+For example, if your mother has thyroid issues, you might be more prone to them.

 Symptoms: Often Overlooked, Frequently Misdiagnosed